Qubes-Community/Contents/_tmp/issue-37.md

 Qubes 4.0 uses *thin* LVM storage: only the data present on a volume uses disk space, free space isn't allocated physically.
 If your only concern is disk space, you may simply be careful with how much data you store in a given volume and avoid having to shrink a volume (use `sudo lvs` in dom0 and compare the `LSize` vs `Data%` fields to find out about real disk usage).

-The instructions below show how to resize a VM's private volume.
+The instructions below show how to resize a Linux VM's private volume.
 For root volumes, swap the `-private` volume suffix with `-root`.
+For other OSes (eg. MS Windows) you'll have to use the OS' specific tools to resize the volume at step 4 instead of `resize2fs`, and to be careful to specify the right shrinked size at step 6.

 1. backup your data with `qvm-clone` , `qvm-backup`, or your own backup mechanism.
 Do not rely only on snapshots (yet)
 2. stop the VM (eg. 'largeVM') whose volume has to be resized